 If you are experiencing pain and swelling in the very early stages of the injury (first 48 to 72 hours), the first step in a conservative treatment protocol would be to focus on reducing the discomfort by applying a quality cold pack to the injured elbow/forearm along with a high quality pain relief cream such as our Arnica Infusion Cream.

 Not only will you use your cold pack for the first 48 to 72 hours after the injury, but you should also use it during other stages of the healing process.
 Some examples include...

-- after any activity that stresses the elbow in a moderate way.
-It is wise to quickly apply cold therapy to not only reduce the pain, but to also minimize tissue damage that may have occurred during the prior event.
+- after any activity that stresses the forearm in a moderate way.
+It is wise to quickly apply cold to not only reduce the pain, but to also minimize tissue damage that may have occurred during the prior event.

-- If you have a job that requires you to place some demands on your injured elbow.
-If that is the case, use cold therapy immediately following work and if the opportunity allows - use it for 15 to 20 minutes during lunch or another break time.
+- If you have a job that requires you to place some demands on your injured forearm.
+If that is the case, use cold immediately following work and if the opportunity allows - use it for 15 to 20 minutes during lunch or another break time.

 This leads to the most important recommendation...

 Stage 2: Focus on Increasing Blood Flow To The Injured Tissue - As This is How Soft Tissue Heals